Jana is a successful writer on Listverse: To date, she has sold close to 270 lists.

 What Makes Listverse Different?

-2. Unlike most other sites, the submission page never closes
+- Unlike most other sites, the submission page never closes.

-3. Writers don't need a fancy degree to write for Listverse; anyone is welcome to submit
+- Writers don't need a fancy degree to write for Listverse; anyone is welcome to submit a list.

-4. A free Author's Guide to help you succeed
+- There's a free Author's Guide to help you succeed.

-5. There are often financial incentives for published lists that do well
+- There are often additional financial incentives for published lists that do well.

-7. Once published, you can promote your other sites and work on the platform
+- Once published, you can promote your other lists and articles on the platform.

-8. You'll get great exposure—Listverse is viewed by millions daily.
+- You'll get great exposure—Listverse is viewed by millions daily.

 - The competition is extremely tough.

-It might be helpful to get a quick overview of how the site works.
-Every day, they pick one to three lists.
-Several factors could influence the staff's decisions, including in-house trends and seasonal themes like Christmas and Halloween.
+Every day, Listverse picks one to three lists for publication.
+Several factors influence the staff's decision, including in-house trends and seasonal themes like Christmas and Halloween.
 After a list is chosen, Listverse will add the images and videos.
 You just need to write a great list.

 On a daily basis, articles are published on the main page.
 If one of them is yours, it will also appear on your author's page.
 The moment this happens, you'll receive an email telling you that your work has gone live.
 Business then wraps up with a PayPal payment.

 Do yourself a favour and get the Author's Guide.
-This nifty PDF gives examples of popular lists, what Listverse wants from you and crucially – how to compile your source list.
+This nifty PDF provides clear examples of popular lists, what Listverse wants from you and, crucially, how to compile your source list.
 Any article submitted without a source list is automatically rejected.
 But don't worry.
 Creating your source list is very easy once you know how.

 Many Listverse authors have their own way of gathering material.
 Through trial and error, you'll also develop your own system.
 For today, I can only offer my simple technique.
 Feel free to poach or ignore it!

-- At one point, I go through the links and see which ones I can group into a list of ten
+- At some point, I go through the links and see which ones I can group into a list of ten.

-- When I managed to group a few, but lack all ten, then I'll search for the rest on the Internet
+- When I manage to group a few, but lack all ten, then I'll search for the rest on the Internet.

 - Always make sure that you use credible sources (the Author's Guide will provide examples).

+- Summarize Content and Include Sources.
 Once you have your ten items, take the time to consume each source.
-For example, if your source is a BBC article, find the story and message before compressing them into an entry of around 180 words.
-This number is just my own rule but it helps me to reach the 1,800 minimum word count for a Listverse list.
+For example, if your source is a BBC article, summarize the story into an entry of around 180 words.
+This number is just my own rule but it helps me to reach the 1,500 to 1,800 minimum word count for a Listverse list.
+The word count includes your main title and introductory paragraph.
 At the time of writing this, any lists with a lower count won't get accepted.
 Again, take your time.
 A good list cannot be written in a few hours.

-When you're done writing, the next step is to arrange all the entries in a certain format.
+- Format Your List.
+Once you are done writing, the next step is to arrange all the entries in a certain format.
 Give each section a number and a catchy title.
-Reading other people's lists will quickly show you how it's done.
+Reading other people's lists will quickly show you how this is done.
 The entries also run, top to bottom, from number 10 to 1.
 This is a ranking system, meaning that the best entry must be at number 1.

-Due to Listverse's popularity, the site is swamped with submissions.
-It's also extremely busy running the day-to-day tasks.
-Unfortunately, they don't have the luxury of editing every list, especially not when it's riddled with errors.
+Due to the popularity of Listverse, the site is swamped with submissions.
+The staff is extremely busy running the day-to-day tasks and do not have the luxury of editing every list - especially not those riddled with errors.
 Listverse appreciates lists that are polished and publish-ready.
 If you do a sparkling job with your self-editing, you'll be ahead of the pack.

 - Run your list through a US spelling and grammar checker

-- Do the same with a plagiarism checker – Listverse scans every list with potential for plagiarism.
-Anyone caught passing off stolen work as their own is banned for life.
+- Do the same with a plagiarism checker – Listverse scans every list for plagiarism.
+Writers who submit stolen work are banned for life.

-1. Google the phrase, “Listverse submit a list”
+- Google the phrase, “Listverse submit a list.”

-2. This should lead to the submission page, where you must enter your name, email, PayPal address, and paste your list and sources
+- This should lead to the submission page.
+Enter your name, email, and PayPal address and paste your list (with sources).

-This page is exceptionally user-friendly.
+Their page is very user-friendly.
 After you hit the submit button, a smiley face pops up.
 This means that your list was received.
-You'll also get an email acknowledging the submission and how long you can expect to wait for an answer.
+You'll also get an email acknowledging the submission and information about how long you can expect to wait for an answer.

-- A third email announces your list has gone live
+- A third email will announce your list has gone live.

-- Another alerts you to a PayPal payment of $100.
+- Another email will alert you to a PayPal payment of $100.

 Don't Give Up